Basements and crawl spaces are the most problematic areas

 As part of their guidance for moisture control under the Indoor airPlus program, the EPA recommends mechanical ventilation like the one offered by WAVE Home Solutions

-WAVE Ventilation – A Healthy Dry Home is Easy as 1-2-3
+WAVE Moisture Control – A Healthy Dry Home is Easy as 1-2-3

 1. Expel…odors, stagnant moisture, mold spores, along with the indoor gases and pollutants from the lowest point where they are the most concentrated.

-2. Replenish…with warmer, drier air from upper level to raise temperature and lower relative humidity.
+2. Replenish…continuously with warmer, drier air from upper level to raise temperature and lower relative humidity.
 A fresher and healthier air supply from upper level dramatically improves air quality.
+Keeps balanced air pressure in the lower levels reducing intrusion of radon and toxic vapors.

 It is a proven scientific fact that it requires less energy to heat or cool a dry environment compared to a damp one.
 The Department of Energy co-founded 2 studies examining humidity levels and overall energy use in different types of crawl spaces.
 Both studies showed that crawl spaces with mechanical ventilation and air replenishment maintained lower relative humidity levels and improved the HVAC efficiency of the entire house by more than 17%.
 The same operating principles apply in crawl spaces and basements alike.

-WAVE Ventilation systems utilize computerized sensor controls to evaluate conditions and automatically adjust the airflow rate for optimal results and energy efficiency.
-WAVE Ventilation will transform your home into a drier and healthier environment all year round.
+WAVE moisture control and ventilation systems utilize computerized sensor controls to evaluate conditions and automatically adjust the airflow rate for optimal results and energy efficiency.
+WAVE systems will transform your home into a drier and healthier environment all year round.
 Heed the advice of real and independent experts such as the Department of Energy and the EPA, and choose mechanical ventilation, the proven superior technology, over yesterday’s dehumidifier.

 Models available for basements, crawl spaces, apartments/slab homes